The Gate (1987 film): Plot

 A wall breaks open, and a construction worker's corpse falls through (Terry had previously lied to Glen that when his house was built, one of the workers died and the other workers had sealed him inside a wall).
 The worker pulls Terry into the wall, which seals behind him.
 Upstairs, Al notices a hazy image of the construction worker in her mirror before Glen bursts into her bedroom.
-Al throws a stereo at the construction worker, and he disintegrates into dozens of little demons.
+Al throws a stereo at the construction worker, who then disintegrates into dozens of little demons.
 Al holds the bedroom door shut while Glen races downstairs to find their father's gun.
-A demonic version of Terry appears, biting his hand before Al stabs Terry in the eye.
+A demonic version of Terry appears, biting Glen's hand before Al stabs Terry in the eye.
 Al and Glen hide in a closet, but the construction worker breaks through an interior wall and drags Al away.

 Glen realizes that Terry and Al represent the two human sacrifices that would fully open the gate.
 He also realizes that the rocket he had given to Al for her birthday, a symbol of love, light, and purity, may stop the rise of the Old Gods.
 He makes his way upstairs as the floor collapses, revealing a chasm beneath the house.
 Glen attempts to launch the rocket, but his matches keep blowing out.
 The wind sucks Glen onto the foyer, where a giant serpentine demon emerges.
 The demon pats Glen on the head and touches his hand before returning to the hole.
 Glen discovers that the demon's touch has placed an eye in the palm of his hand.
 He stabs the eye, then struggles to descend the staircase, at which point the demon re-emerges.
 Glen uses a battery-powered launcher to fire his rocket into the demon, causing it to explode.

 Angus emerges from the front closet, seemingly restored to life.
 He is followed by Terry and Al, also unhurt.
 Later, the kids worry about how to explain the wreckage of the house to their parents.